kinshuk4/edgeai-computer-pointer-controller/README.md

 Python version can be any python 3 version installed on the computer system.

-5. Install all the python requirements from `./requirements.txt`.
+5. Install all the python requirements from `./requirements.txt` into the conda or venv environment.

 ## Demo